Vonmak/IP1/README.md

 # IP1

-This is project is a landing page for my portfolio.
+This project is a landing page for my portfolio.

 ## Table of contents